Young people turned out to protest. Now, will they vote?

 “It will just be incredibly important to us to make sure we’re protesting now and voting later,” DeWitt said.

 Joe Biden’s Democratic presidential campaign is banking on these voters supporting him when the choice is a binary one between Biden and Trump.
-But that is not guaranteed.
+But that’s not guaranteed.

 “Our bar can’t be: Are you better than Trump?” said Cliff Albright, a co-founder of Black Voters Matter, which works to register voters and organize black communities.
 “For folks who are angry, who are in the streets, or who are at home and not engaged, you just telling me you’re better than this nut — that’s not enough.”